 I use a separate small board for onions, ginger, garlic, and chilis, and the board I use for this is from Epicurean.

-Epicurean boards are made from sustainable paper that is pressed together under extreme pressure and heat, fusing it together.
+Epicurean boards are made from sustainable paper that is pressed together under extreme pressure and heat.

 The material is strong, lightweight, nonporous, knife-friendly, and dishwasher safe.

 Epicurean cutting boards come in all shapes, colors, and sizes.
-I encourage you to buy the largest size that is still in an affordable range, which is 17.5x13 inches.
+I encourage you to buy the largest size that is still in an affordable range.
+The middle size and price appears to be 17.5x13 inches.

 I will provide that link so you can see it.